 8. Q: Where do I find the application for a FLAS fellowship?
 FLAS applications are online and can be accessed at the UCLA International Institute website: http://apply.international.ucla.edu

 9. Q: Can I apply for both Summer and Academic Year FLAS fellowships?
-Yes.
+Yes, but you must submit a separate application for each.

 10. Q: I am a graduate student applying for a beginning level language FLAS.
 I have no knowledge of the language.
 Do I still need to have a language evaluator?
 No.